Transport Planning: Policy and Principles

 - Benefit from strong, long-standing connections with transport industry partners across the UK and Europe

 - Experience project teamwork which reflects the real-world transport sector working practice

 - Explore how planning, engineering, environmental science and modelling work combine

 This is for you if...

-You are currently work in industry and want gain further knowledge for career progression
+You currently work in transport or built environment sectors, and want gain further knowledge for facilitate career progression

-You are engineering, geography, mathematics or science-related graduate looking to build specialist knowledge in transport and planning
+You are an engineering, geography, mathematics or science-related graduate looking to build specialist knowledge in transport delivery and planning

 All about the course